Par-t/Twitter_Sentiment_Analysis/README.md

 # Twitter Sentiment Analysis

 This project is a Python application that fetches real-time tweets based on user-entered hashtags and performs sentiment analysis on those tweets.
 It utilizes the Twitter API for tweet retrieval, a logistic regression model for sentiment analysis, and Streamlit for the frontend and hosting services.
 The project also includes a dataset sourced from Kaggle  training the classification model.
-Check out the live application[here](https://par-t-twitter-sentiment-analysis-main-streamlit-dbxpo2.streamlit.app/).
+Check out the live application [here](https://par-t-twitter-sentiment-analysis-main-streamlit-dbxpo2.streamlit.app/).

 ## Features